serde-rs/serde-rs.github.io/_src/field-attrs.md

   `default = "empty_value"` would invoke `empty_value()` and `default =
   "SomeTrait::some_default"` would invoke `SomeTrait::some_default()`.

+- #### `#[serde(flatten)]`

+  Flatten the contents of this field into the container it's defined in.

+  This removes one level of structure in a map or a value that serializes into a map.
+Structs are automatically converted into maps when flattening is used.
+This can for instance be used to capture the remaining fields in a JSON object into a hash map or to move common keys into a separate object.

+  This feature currently cannot be used with internally or untagged enums.

 - ##### `#[serde(skip)]`

   Skip this field: do not serialize or deserialize it.